Darkgoatie/Darkgoatie/README.md

 I'm skilled at:
 - Making Discord Bots
-- Creating Databases with Nodejs fs (FileSystem)
+- Making reactjs websites (Frontend)

 Also if you'd like to support me, feel free to head to my [Patreon](https://patreon.com/aether1611) !